Immigrants like my Syrian-born father made America great

 Among his patients was a Catholic family who would ultimately have 10, and maybe more, children.
 His first encounter with them was when he treated one of the sons in the emergency room.
 He asked the mother why they’d never come to see him and she replied that they couldn’t afford to.
 So he told her to bring all the children to his office for checkups the next week and that he’d only charge her for one.
 They became his lifelong patients after that.
 Decades later, at a high-school reunion, one of the daughters tearfully told my sister the real reason her mother had never sought out my father before was that she hadn’t wanted to go to a Muslim doctor.
 People may not have gone to him because of his religion, but he would never have turned them away because of theirs.

-My father died in 2007, and I’m glad he’s not here to see that not only the country, but the very county where he and our family landed after he and my mother immigrated from Syria, elected as president a man who would look at my father and people from seven entire countries and say you can’t come here.
+My father died in 2007.
+I’m glad he’s not here to see that the country and the very county where our family landed after he and my mother immigrated from Syria elected a president who would look at my father and people from seven countries and say, “You can’t come here.”

 The message we hear is “you can’t come here until you prove to us that you’re a good enough person for this country.”